kleinbottle/css-colors/docs/manual.typ

 The remaining seventeen colors have identical names, but---with the exception of `white` and `black`---they have different RGB/Hex values, as shown in @comparison-typst-css-colors.

-== Purpose of Module
+== Purpose of Package

-The CSS Colors Module is a robust convenience which allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[CSS/SVG colors] to be used by their names within a Typst file, rather than by their RGB/Hex codes, which have to be looked up.
+The `css-colors` package is a robust convenience which allows #link("https://www.w3.org/TR/css-color-3/#svg-color")[CSS/SVG colors] to be used by their names within a Typst file, rather than by their RGB/Hex codes, which have to be looked up.

 == Easy Reference